Hacker0x01/docs.hackerone.com/docs/organizations/invitations.md

 ### Managing Invitations
 You can keep track of your invitations and which hackers have been invited to your program.
 * The **Invited Hackers** section lists all of the hackers that have accepted invitations.
-You can select Remove next to the hacker you want to remove from your program.
+To remove a hacker, go to a report the hacker has submitted and select the ban reporter action to the right of the comment field.
 * In the **Pending Invitations** section, you can cancel pending invitations.
 * Download your invitation status to CSV from the **Program Invites Card** on Program Overview page.
 The CSV will have the following columns:
   * Username